1. DataSelf Architecture

 2. Add the Sales by Item worksheet to the dashboard and apply the action filter.
 Now you can filter by salesperson, customer, or item and see the interactions.

-1. You already have worksheets for Sales by Customer and Item.
-Create an additional worksheet showing Sales by Invoice with Inv#, Invoice Date, Item, Qty Sold, Sales.
+1. You already have worksheets for Sales by Customer, Inv No and Item.

 2. Create a dashboard displaying Sales by Customer, Sales by Invoice#, and Sales by Item worksheets.